Vulturu1/PoleTool/README.md

   PoleTool now uses a new UI library built on Google Flutter for a cleaner-look and better application performance.
 - ### Pole Preview Map
   In the PoleTool application, there is now a preview map window which displays the locations of all the poles from the inputted xlsx file.
+  Additionally the poles are color coded based on pole owner.
+The colors are mirrored from vetro.
+GREY POLES ARE NOT POLES THEY ARE REFERENCES.
 # How To Use
 Using the PoleTool is simple and straightforward.
 Let's dive in!